GermainVivierArdisson/germainvivierardisson.github.io/_news/announcement_cf_opt.md

 related_posts: false
 ---

-:tada: Our research paper [CF-OPT: Counterfactual Explanations for Structured Prediction](https://arxiv.org/abs/2405.18293) has been accepted in *ICML 2024* ! :tada:
+:tada: Our research paper [CF-OPT: Counterfactual Explanations for Structured Prediction](https://arxiv.org/abs/2405.18293) has been accepted at *ICML 2024* ! :tada: